hololinked-dev/docs/docs/design/descriptors.md

 - Accessing a property at the class level to get metadata like default value, schema, observability etc.
 - Access at the instance level to get the current value.
 - `Thing` class can autogenerate Thing models using the affordance objects, whereas protocols can add forms to autogenerate Thing Descriptions.
+- `ThingModel`s can generate Thing objects by mapping it to descriptors easily for an API first approach.

 === "instance level access"